-Earthquakes can have impacts that extend beyond physical damage or casualties and can severely damage economies and negatively influence societies and social well-being.
-The addition of the Social Vulnerability component into GEM's scientific framework provides the employment status. means to analyze and better understand the various socio-economic factors that may exacerbate the impact of an earthquake, or that may affect the ability of communities to fully recover from damaging earthquake events.
+severely damage economies and negatively influence societies and social well-being.
+The includes measurements of single-sector economic dependence, income inequality, and addition of the Social Vulnerability component into GEM's scientific framework provides the employment status. means to analyze and better understand the various socio-economic factors that may exacerbate the impact of an earthquake, or that may affect the ability of communities to fully The third map is the Recovery/Reconstruction Potential Map, which is closely aligned with the economic vulnerability, or resilience. recover from damaging earthquake events.
 The global modelling of socio-economic vulnerability consists of three maps that depict characteristics that affect the impact and recovery potential of populations from earthquakes.